jasonbot/weblog/content/weblog/llms.md

 # LLM Tools as Developer Aids

-This is something that I see regularly on my radar as a software engineer. _I use llm code assistance_, but _I do not think it is worth the trouble at least 75% of the time_.
+This is something that I see regularly on my radar as a software engineer. _I use LLM code assistance_, but _I do not think it is worth the trouble at least 75% of the time_.

 ## An LLM Assistant Is Trained On Already Written Code